pivotal/blog/content/post/test-driven-development-for-data-science.md

     self.assertEqual(len(self.mock_df.collect()), 5)
 ~~~

-Now we can start with writing our first actual test.
+Next we start writing our first actual test.
 We created a DataFrame with a tuple of three values.
 [K-means]((http://spark.apache.org/docs/latest/api/python/_modules/pyspark/ml/clustering.html#KMeans)) in MLlib/ML, requires a DenseVector as input.
-So we need to convert the data type first so that it can be used in MLlib.
-An appropriate test can be to ensure that the data type is what we expect.
+So we need to convert the data type so that it can be used in MLlib.
+An appropriate test can be to ensure that the data type is same as expected.

 Here is the test: